drufball/yosai/_drafts/actualization.md

 "I don't plan on growing old anyways."

-Iruka stared at the ground for a moment, her eyes distant.
-"You should."
+"That's the dumbest thing I've ever heard."
+She used her power to pull against his bandaged arm, making him wince.
+"Don't waste my time saying stupid things like that."

 "Not to be disrespectful, but why do you care?
 It's my choice."

-Iruka let out a sharp sigh and looked back at Moto.
-Whatever memories had distracted her, she was back to her usual self.
+Iruka let out a sharp sigh and looked at Moto.
 "Well, that's not true anymore."

 "What do you mean?"